 A grain protein content of 10 percent is optimum for soft white wheat.
-Desired grain protein concentrations for hard wheat range from 11 to 13 percent.
+Desired grain protein concentrations for hard wheat range from 11 to 14 percent.
+Nitrogen requirements for high-protein hard wheat are greater than those for low-protein soft wheat.
+The extra protein in hard wheat accumulates in grain when plant uptake of nitrogen exceeds that required for maximum yield (Figure 1).